JohnVibescode/CustomizePlus-7.5/README.md

 Update: If you get a install error when trying to update risas, restart the game, turn mine off (Can delete it too if it isn't auto deleted) then turn risas on.
 ALSO REMOVE THE REPO, if you do the uninstalling goes away, that is a feature.
 REMOVE REPOS WHEN YOU ARE NOT USING THAT PLUGIN, THAT GOES FOR ANYTHING.

-I added a update to change it to risas new file pathing just to make sure everything works smoothly on transition.

-Testing version of Customize+ real is out.
-Turn off the plugin and hit update/install then automatically swaps to their version and uninstalls mine!
-(Gotta enable testing version, if not just wait for real version and it will do the same shit)

-This version does work with the current real version and will show peoples C+ so make sure you swap!
-(Tested both ways with one person sending data from testing C+ to me and vice versa.
-It causes no crashes and works fine but still update to the new one)

-I also can confirm that Templates and Profiles and all configs are totally okay!
-Fearmongering wasn't warrented after all who could have guessed.
+Update2: If you deleted mine without updating it first and going to risas then do the following.

+Head to the start Menu and type Run
+Type %AppData%\XIVLauncher\pluginConfigs\CustomizePlus\ inside of that.
+Copy the Profiles and Templates folder to the desktop Open FFXIV, uninstall mine and remove the repo.
+Right click on risas and hit Reset Plugin Data, uninstall hers and then close the game.
+Open FFXIV again and reinstall risas.
+Head back to %AppData%\XIVLauncher\pluginConfigs\CustomizePlus\ and paste those folders back into there.
+Turn C+ on and off again and should be fixed.

+They pushed a update to break file paths of the old one with Profile_filesystem and Template_filesystem to clean it up, i fixed that in my updated version for a more seemless transition but if you didn't update thats the fix.

 ------------------------------
 Thank you to the 1800 users who used this plugin, im glad everything worked out for you and thank you for the content.
 Il be back next time!
 ------------------------------

-(Also i enjoy the irony that their testing version did what they accused this one of, very funny ty risa i appreciate the readme shoutout)
+(Also i enjoy the irony that they broke it on .4 when it worked on .2 and .3 and did what they accused this one of, very funny ty risa i appreciate the readme shoutout)
 <img width="534" height="758" alt="Mgi1sByj08" src="https://github.com/user-attachments/assets/1d7ef2fd-d40d-4832-bac3-44e3e254096f" />